-Internet Website: www.freddiemac.com
+Internet Website: www.freddiemac.com\

-This Offering Circular relates to PCs issued on and after March 11, 2010.
+This Offering Circular relates to PCs issued on and after March 17, 2008.
 For information about PCs issued before that date, see the related Offering Circular (available on our internet website) that was in effect at the time of issuance of those PCs.
 Under the Trust Agreement, Freddie Mac has agreed to act as Trustee for and to administer all existing PCs substantially in accordance with the Trust Agreement, as described in this Offering Circular.

-^{} We are providing this and other internet addresses solely for the information of investors.
-We do not intend these internet addresses to be active links and we are not using references to these addresses to incorporate additional information into this Offering Circular or any Pool Supplement, except as specifically stated in this Offering Circular.
+\ We are providing this internet address solely for the information of prospective investors.
+We do not intend this internet address to be an active link and we are not using reference to this address to incorporate additional information into this Offering Circular or any Pool Supplement, except as specifically stated in this Offering Circular.